 Homicide is a legal term for any killing of a human being by another human being.
-Homicide itself is not necessarily a crime–some homicides are legal, such as a justifiable killing of a suspect by the police or a killing in self-defense–but unlawful homicides are classified as crimes like murder and manslaughter.
+Homicide itself is not necessarily a crime—for instance, a justifiable killing of a suspect by the police or a killing in self-defense.
+Murder and manslaughter fall under the category of unlawful homicides.

 Under the common law (law originating from custom and court decisions rather than statutes), murder was an intentional killing that was: